Ahmet Rıza: In Paris

 In 1889 Rıza moved to Paris where he found an apartment on Rue Monge in the 5th arrondissement, arriving to participate in the exhibition organized for the centenary of the French Revolution.
 Rıza initially maintained a quiet life making a living as a translator in the French judicial system.
 At Sorbonne University, he attended Pierre Laffitte's lectures on positivism and natural history.
 This wasn't the first time he encountered positivism, he had earlier read Jean-François Eugène Robinet’s biography of Auguste Comte.
 He was influenced by Laffitte's thoughts about Islam and Eastern civilization in particular.
 Laffitte believed that Islam was the most advanced religion, so it was easy for Muslims to embrace positivism.
-Ahmet Rıza became one of the most active members of the Société Positiviste, and served as a Muslim or Ottoman representative in conferences meant to spread positivism internationally, or to create a "United States of Europe".
+Rıza became an active member of the Société Positiviste, and served as a Muslim or Ottoman representative in conferences meant to spread positivism internationally, or to create a "United States of Europe".

-During his first years in Paris, he attempted to respond to various newspapers and magazines which were writing unfavorably about the Ottoman Empire.
-In 1891, the Ottoman government ordered Rıza to return to the empire due to the "liberal" language he used in a conference about Ottoman women, but he did not comply.
-He wrote a letter to the Ministry of Post and Telegraphs in Istanbul, stating that he was not a member of a secret society and that when it was necessary to defend the interests and rights of the country and nation, he could do so through articles he published in Parisian newspapers.
+In his first years in Paris, he defended the actions of the Ottoman government which were criticized in the press.
+In 1891, Constantinople ordered Rıza to return to the empire due to the "libertine" language he used in a conference about Ottoman women, but he did not comply.

-Though patriotic of his country, Rıza attempted to find out why the Ottoman Empire was so backward compared to the progress made by the rest of Europe and determined the antidote was education and positive sciences.
-In 1893, Ahmed Rıza sent multiple petitions to Sultan Abdul Hamid II where he outlined the benefits of a constitutional regime and its sacredness according to the Islamic principle of consultation.
+Though patriotic of his country, Rıza determined a lack of education and positive sciences was the reason for the Ottoman Empire's backwardness compared to the rest of Europe.
+In 1893, Ahmed Rıza sent multiple petitions to Sultan Abdul Hamid II where he outlined the benefits of a constitutional regime and its adherence to the Islamic principle of consultation.
 This being part of a larger suggested reform package, he initially received interest from the Sultan.
-But discouraged after no response to his sixth petition, he began publishing his reform proposals in the French newsletter La Jeune Turquie edited by Khalil Ghanim, in the form of a pamphlet under the name Lâyiha ve Mektub (Petition and Letter) in London.
-The Hamidian regime attempted to intimidate Rıza with censorship, bribes, offers of amnesty, and threats to friends and family, but he stubbornly persevered until the regime's collapse in 1908.
+But discouraged after no response to his sixth petition, he began publishing his reform proposals in the French newsletter La Jeune Turquie, edited by his friend Khalil Ghanim (Halil Ganim), in the form of a pamphlet called Lâyiha ve Mektub (Petition and Letter) in London.
+The Hamidian regime attempted to intimidate Rıza with censorship, bribes, offers of amnesty, and threats to friends and family, but he stubbornly refused to fold until the regime's collapse in 1908.